-School Calendar 2024-2025
+School Calendar 2025-2026

 St. John the Evangelist School has identified three inclement weather days into the calendar.
 Please note that for each inclement weather day we need to use to close school from August-April, we will take away one of the 3 inclement weather (days off) identified in April-May.
-The days chosen for St. John the Evangelist School are March 17, 2025, April 4, 2025, and May 27, 2025.
+The days chosen for St. John the Evangelist School are March 24, 2026, April 20, 2026, and May 26, 2026.
 Taking from the end of the school year was not an option given by the AOB.

-New to the 2024/25 school year are 2 asynchronous 1⁄2 days for students.
+In addition, there are 2 asynchronous 1⁄2 days for students.
 Students will be responsible for completion of work posted to students, so that teachers will be given the time to input final grades for the trimester.

-Asynchronous days will be November 15, 2024 and February 28, 2025.
+Asynchronous days will be November 14, 2025 and February 27, 2026.